hadify/hadify/README.md

 <h2 align="left">Hi 👋!
-My name is Hadif Ahmad, and I'm an Artificial Intelligence Researcher and Software Developer from Pakistan.</h2>
+My name is Hadif Ahmad, and I'm an Artificial Intelligence & Software Developer from Pakistan.</h2>

 ### 📌 About Me
 🎓 **Education**: